AyeLabs/AyeShortcodes/readme.txt

 **[aye_label]** - Creates a minimal text label.
 Supports the following attributes:
 * icon - Add an icon on your label
 * background - Background color
-* label - Label text
+* text - Label text
 * arrow - Your label can have a small arrow on the sides, pointing at something.
 Choose the arrow direction from: left, right, bottom and top
 * color - Text color